liferay/apioarchitect.wedeploy.io/content/docs/reference/types.md

 ### RelatedCollection

 To link your resource to a collection, add the `@RelatedCollection` annotation.
 This annotation must indicate the class of the resource you're linking to.
-The method must return the `id` that identifies that model.
-The `getCommentParentId` method in this example returns a comment's parent ID.
-Since this identifies a comment, `Comment.class` is used for the `@RelatedCollection` annotation:
+Also, the method must return the ID that identifies that model.
+For example, this `getCommentParentId` method returns a comment's parent ID.
+And since this identifies a comment, `Comment.class` is used for the `@RelatedCollection` annotation:

 ```java
 @Field("comment")